-As part of the application process for one of our doorstep loans, a member of our locally based team will sit down with you, and carry out an affordability assessment to work out how much you can afford to borrow, and also ensure that you can comfortably manage your repayments every week throughout the course of your loan.
+As part of the application process for one of our loans, a member of our locally based team will sit down with you and carry out an affordability assessment to work out how much you can realistically afford to borrow and make sure you can manage your repayments every week throughout the course of your loan.

-There are disadvantages to taking out a bad credit loan, too.
-Most notably, interest rates on this type of loan are often higher than other forms of lending.
-This is simply because lending to someone with a poor credit rating can be thought of as a higher risk by some lenders.
+Interest rates on a bad credit loan tend to be higher than other forms of lending.
+This is simply because lending to someone with a poor credit rating can be considered a higher risk, so the interest rate typically reflects this.

-Consider the total amount payable with the length of the repayment schedule you’re looking for.
+It’s also worth considering the total amount payable with the length of the repayment schedule you’re looking for.
 If you repay your loan over a longer term, you’re likely to end up paying a greater amount of interest than if you pay it off over a shorter period.
 However choosing to repay over a shorter period can also mean higher weekly repayments, so it’s important to think about what the best option is for you.

-Selecting the right bad credit loan for you can be tricky, so it’s always important to do as much research as you can before making a final decision.
+Selecting the right bad credit loan can be tricky, so it’s essential you do as much research as you can before making any decisions.

-Weighing up the pros and cons of the type of lending available to you, as well as browsing the full market to see the best value borrowing on offer, should lead to finding the right loan for you.
+Weighing up the pros and cons of the type of lending available to you, as well as browsing the full market to discover the best value borrowing out there, should lead to finding the right loan for you.

-It is always worthwhile to check your credit file before applying for any kind of credit, because if you’re able to correct any mistakes that might be on there, this may improve your score.
+It is always worth checking your credit file before applying for any kind of credit.
+If you’re able to correct any mistakes that might be on there, this may well improve your score.

-Understanding your credit file may also help you to avoid applying for credit from lenders who are unlikely to accept you.
-This is an important factor to bear in mind, as being declined for credit can make your credit file worse.
+Understanding your credit file may also help you avoid applying for credit from lenders who are unlikely to accept you.
+This is an important factor to bear in mind, as being declined for credit can make your credit score worse.